X icon white, transparent background.

 Use Leapsome’s meeting tools to lead discussions that give employees useful takeaways

-Leapsome saves managers time while empowering them to conduct one on one meetings with impact.
+Leapsome saves managers time while empowering them to conduct one-on-one meetings with impact.
 Our Meetings module integrates with Reviews, Goals, Surveys, Learning, and more.
 That means managers can easily prepare for meetings by accessing all the relevant performance, engagement, and development data in one place — keeping discussions focused and meaningful.

 Because when employees and managers feel confident about sharing their opinions, you cultivate a culture of feedback, transparency, and trust.